 1. As per Recommendation 5 (SERCOM-2) – Review of the Basic Instruction Package for Meteorologists and the Basic Instruction Package for Meteorological Technicians (Part VI and Appendix A of the Technical Regulations (WMO-No. 49), Volume I), this document presents an update of the Guide to the Implementation of Education and Training Standards in Meteorology and Hydrology, Volume I – Meteorology (WMO-No. 1083).

-2. Following Resolution 32 (EC-70) – Review plan for the Basic Instructional Package for Meteorologists and the Basic Instructional Package for Meteorological Technicians, (BIP-M and BIP-MT), a Review Team was established in 2018 and worked in close collaboration with the WMO Education and Training Office to coordinate the review process.
-The process, which included extensive consultation with Members, carefully considered the flexibility of the packages to meet future needs in a rapidly evolving world.
+2. Following Resolution 32 (EC-70) – Review plan for the Basic Instruction Package for Meteorologists and the Basic Instruction Package for Meteorological Technicians, (BIP-M and BIP-MT), a Review Team was established in 2018 and worked in close collaboration with the WMO Education and Training Office to coordinate the review process.
+The process, which included extensive consultation with Members, carefully considered the flexibility of the packages to meet future needs in a rapidly evolving world [United Kingdom].

 3. A key focus of this edition has been to update the Basic Instruction Package for Meteorological Technicians (BIP-MT).
 In previous editions, the Basic Instruction Package for Meteorologists (BIP-M) has received greater attention, probably owing to its complexity and sensitivity to external drivers.
 This edition focuses at least as much on BIP-MT as on BIP-M, based on the above-mentioned consultation and the unprecedented amount of feedback from the stakeholder groups.